 Janique Robillard is a freelance film director and producer.
 Her work spans live action and animated promotional content, broadcast commercials, educational series, narrative films, and music videos - but her passion is experimental documentary filmmaking.
 She holds an MFA in film and is inspired by capturing unique portraits of powerful women.

 Paulius Kontijevas is a full-time freelance cinematographer.
 Moving from Lithuania to the United States in 2002, he has worked on a wide variety of digital video production: from music videos to feature films, from web videos to broadcast commercials.

 Chelsea Bonosky attended NYU's Tisch School of the Arts, apprenticed with Stephen Petronio, worked with Sidra Bell, and spent 3 years in the cast of Sleep No More.
 Chelsea has created with Adam Barruch since 2008 and is Associate Director of Anatomiae Occultii.
-Chelsea is part of The Margie Gillis Legacy Project.
-She dances with Joshua Beamish/ MOVE: The Company, Gabrielle Lamb of Pigeonwing Dance, and Sarah Elgart.
-She is a defender of Planned Parenthood and a volunteer and fundraiser for Dancers Responding to AIDS.
+She dances with The Margie Gillis Legacy Project, Joshua Beamish/ MOVE: The Company, Gabrielle Lamb of Pigeonwing Dance, and Sarah Elgart.
+She is a defender of Planned Parenthood and a fundraiser for Dancers Responding to AIDS.

 Anna Hooper studied dance at Northwest Dance Project, Bodyvox, and with the Jefferson Dancers.
 Upon graduating from the State University of New York at Purchase College with a BFA in dance and a minor in psychology, she has performed work by Emily Kessler, Merce Cunningham, and assisted Kyle Abraham with his New York City Ballet commission.
-Anna currently dances for The Moving Architects while choreographing and presenting her own work in New York City.
+Anna currently dances for The Moving Architects while presenting her own work in NYC.